greg-raven/Department-21/_posts/2023-07-19-definitions.md

 : Something other people have … although they sometimes do appear similar to my character lines.

 OLD
 : I very quietly confided to my friend that I was having an affair.
-She turned to me and asked, “Are you having it catered?”
-And that, my friend, is the definition of “OLD.”
+She turned to me and asked, "Are you having it catered?"
+And that, my friend, is the definition of "OLD."